Nathan Buttke

-Nathan Buttke (born May 8, 1975) is a former stock car racing driver.
+Nathan Buttke (born May 8, 1975) is an American former stock car racing driver.
 The Randleman, North Carolina native competed in 55 NASCAR Busch Series races and 22 NASCAR Craftsman Truck Series races between 1992 and 2001.

 Racing career

 Winston West Series

 Buttke made one foray into the NASCAR Winston West Series, running one race in 1996 for Spears Motorsports.
 Running at Mesa Marin Raceway, he qualified fourth and finished in that position.

 Craftsman Truck Series

 Spears Motorsports signed Buttke partway through the 1996 season to drive the No. 75 entry.
 He recorded three top ten finishes, but also crashed out of two races and failed to finish five others with mechanical issues.
 Buttke did not return to the team in 1997, or even the series, focusing his efforts on the Busch Series.
 He attempted one race in 1998 for CSG Motorsports, finishing seventeenth at New Hampshire.
 He returned to the series in 2001, running the first eight races of the season for Ware Racing Enterprises.
 Buttke and the team mutually parted ways before Texas Motor Speedway in June, with Buttke searching for more opportunities.